 All sick notes state the reason for your absence from work and the length of time you are expected to be off work.
-The doctor will normally give you a sick note when you are seen with an illness requiring more than a week off work.
+The doctor will normally give you a sick note when you are seen with an illness requiring more than 28 days off work.
 In some circumstances a sick note may be collected from the surgery without seeing the doctor.

-If you are off work for up to one week (7 days) you do not need a sick note but you do need to inform your employer.
+If you are off work for up to 28 days you do not need a sick note but you do need to inform your employer.

 A doctor is not obliged to provide a certificate free of charge in order to meet your contractual requirements.
-Unfortunately some employers are insisting on a doctor's note for less than one week's absence.
+Unfortunately some employers are insisting on a doctor's note for less than 28 days absence.
 If you need a sick note in these circumstances the doctor will charge a small fee for a private certificate.

 After one week

-Once you have been off sick for more than one week you may be required to obtain a sick note from your GP.
+Once you have been off sick for more than 28 days you may be required to obtain a sick note from your GP.